Real change takes bold action. Come help us change the world.

 At Secure Futures, we’re dedicated to doing good for our community.
 We strive to bring affordable clean energy to schools, hospitals, and non-taxable entities.

 Right now, we’re raising capital on five new projects through Virginia’s first solar crowdfunding campaign.
 We’re giving first-time and experienced investors alike the opportunity to invest their money into projects that give back to the community.
-If you’re looking to further your knowledge into crowdfunding and other information pertaining to it, have a look into crowdfunding platforms such as GoFundMe or other to conduct research into various topics surrounding crowdfunding, such as the benefits, or how it works, for example.
+If you’re looking to further your knowledge into crowdfunding and other information pertaining to it, have a look into crowdfunding platforms to conduct research into various topics surrounding crowdfunding, such as the benefits, or how it works, for example.

 We’re excited to announce that Shenandoah University is near completion, and all three campus buildings should be fully installed and interconnected by the end of this month.
 The James R. Wilkins, Jr. Athletics & Events Center pictured below has the largest solar array, at 363 kW (DC), with 982 solar panels, and supplying 47% of the electricity requirements for the Center!